 - Make good behavior a big deal.

 Positive reinforcement is so important when it comes to training new puppies.
+When it comes to energy level, Beagle dog or similar breeds would require proper training to help them understand how they are supposed to behave.
 Have plenty of treats and toys ready and shower your puppy with praise when they get things right.

 - Turn your back to jumping up.

 When puppies get excited, they love nothing more than jumping up on whoever they’re saying hello to.
 Instead of reprimanding, simply ignore this behavior by turning the other way.
 When you fail to get them attention when they’re trying to get attention, the behavior will eventually subside.
 Be sure not to pat or praise your pup while they’re in a jumping position.